 This project will provide funds for a project activity in Grant County.
 Grant County has developed an active Safe Community coalition, and has identified new projects to improve traffic safety in the county.
-Project focus and direction will be determined by problem identification process.
-The project will develop a business plan for the safe community group.
+Project focus and direction will be to implement the business plan prepared in the prior year.